 A bonus tip: a coach is on your side, cheering you on.
 Never underestimate the power of having someone in your corner, committed to seeing you make progress on your dreams.

-If you’d like more information about coaching, you can find my coaching page here.
+If you’d like more information about coaching, you can find the guides here.